PJ and Thomas: Backgrounds

 PJ McKay was born and raised in Cleveland, Tennessee, and attended Bradley Central High School.
 He started modeling through the "Ambiance" modeling agency and International Modeling and Talent Association in New York but left to conclude his education.
 After getting his Bachelor of Arts in psychology from the University of Tennessee at Chattanooga, and a two-year degree in construction technology from Cleveland State Community College, he started pursuing acting by appearing on TV shows as background actor in Atlanta, including cameos on the fourth season of The Vampire Diaries, the second season of Teen Wolf, season four of Drop Dead Diva, and the 2012 film, Joyful Noise.
 He eventually started working as a real estate agent in his hometown.

-Thomas Garrett who was also born and raised in Cleveland quit his job along with his spouse in 2019 with the aim of focusing more on their business and social media participation.
+Thomas Hamon who was also born and raised in Cleveland quit his job along with his spouse in 2019 with the aim of focusing more on their business and social media participation.